Cryptonomic/Conseil/docs/README.md

 #### `predicates`

 `predicates` is an array containing objects.
-The inner object as several properties:
+The inner object has several properties:
 - `field` – attribute name from the metadata response.
 - `operation` – one of: in, between, like, lt, gt, eq, startsWith, endsWith, before, after.
-- `set` – an array of values to compare against. `in` requires two or more elements, `between` must have exactly two, the rest of the operations require a single element.
+- `set` – an array of values to compare against. 'in' requires two or more elements, 'between' must have exactly two, the rest of the operations require a single element.
 - `inverse` – boolean, setting it to `true` applied a `NOT` to the operator
 - `precision` – for numeric field matches this specifies the number of decimal places to round to.